 You can always restore the translation check settings by clicking the Set to default checks next to the Save button.

-If you use a custom variable in your code, you can have Transifex check and make sure it’s left untouched in the translation.
-This is done by adding a custom check for a file format, and specifying the characters your custom variable starts and ends with.
+If you use custom variables in your code, you can set up custom translation checks and make sure it’s left untouched in the translation.
+This is done by adding a custom check for a file format, and specifying the characters your custom variables start and end with.